thosgood/this-weeks-finds/markdown/151-200/week195.md

 (2000) 299-307.
 Also available as
 [gr-qc/9911073](http://xxx.lanl.gov/abs/gr-qc/9911073).

-Speaking of M-theory and the like, I\'ve been reading Acharya\'s article on \"G2 manifolds\", which I mentioned last week, and I\'ve been talking to various people about it on sci.physics.research, especially Robert Helling and Urs Schreiber.
-Here\'s a bit of what I have learned.
+Speaking of M-theory and the like, I've been reading Acharya's article on "G2 manifolds", which I mentioned last week, and I've been talking to various people about it on sci.physics.research, especially Robert Helling and Urs Schreiber.
+Here's a bit of what I have learned.

 First of all, let me say some basic stuff about why string theorists like G2 manifolds.
-M-theory lives in 11 dimensions, and 4 + 7 = 11, so it\'s interesting to study M-theory on a spacetime of the form R^4^ x N where N is a 7-dimensional manifold.
-The kind of 7-dimensional manifold that works is called a \"G2 manifold\".
+M-theory lives in 11 dimensions, and 4 + 7 = 11, so it's interesting to study M-theory on a spacetime of the form R^4 x N where N is a 7-dimensional manifold.
+The kind of 7-dimensional manifold that works is called a "G2 manifold".
 Or at least this might be true if anyone knew what M-theory was!
 What people really understand is 11-dimensional supergravity, which is supposed to be some sort of limiting case of the mysterious mess called M-theory.
 So, Acharya talks